MicrosoftDocs/winui-api/microsoft.ui.xaml.controls.primitives/cornerradiusfilterconverter_convert_101701969.md

 ### -param targetType

 The type of the target property.
-Part of the [IValueConverter](/uwp/api/windows.ui.xaml.data.ivalueconverter) interface, but not used.
+Part of the [IValueConverter.Convert](/uwp/api/windows.ui.xaml.data.ivalueconverter.convert) interface method, but not used.

 ### -param parameter

 An optional parameter to be used in the converter logic.
-Part of the [IValueConverter](/uwp/api/windows.ui.xaml.data.ivalueconverter) interface, but not used.
+Part of the [IValueConverter.Convert](/uwp/api/windows.ui.xaml.data.ivalueconverter.convert) interface method, but not used.

 ### -param language

 The language of the conversion.
-Part of the [IValueConverter](/uwp/api/windows.ui.xaml.data.ivalueconverter) interface, but not used.
+Part of the [IValueConverter.Convert](/uwp/api/windows.ui.xaml.data.ivalueconverter.convert) interface method, but not used.

 ## -returns